Meta tags can be a valuable tool in your SEO arsenal.

 - Meta charset tag: to tell the character encoding of a website

-- Meta refresh tag: to transfer the user to a new URL after a certain period of time, usually from a redirection (you should use a 301 redirect, instead)
+- Meta refresh tag: to transfer the user to a new URL after a certain time, usually from a redirection (you should use a 301 redirect, instead)

 Other meta tags, not essential to your SEO strategy: